godot-dimensions/g4mf/specification/parts/mesh/skeleton.md

 The `"groups"` property is an integer that defines the index of the accessor that contains the vertex group indices influencing the vertices.
 This property is required and has no default value.

 This is a reference to an accessor in the G4MF file's document-level `"accessors"` array.
-The accessor MUST be of an unsigned integer primitive type, and MUST have the `"vectorSize"` property undefined or set to its default value of 1.
+The accessor MUST be of an unsigned integer component type, and MUST have the `"vectorSize"` property undefined or set to its default value of 1.
 Each index in this accessor is a group index, and the corresponding items in the `"vertices"` and `"weights"` accessors define a vertex that is influenced by that group by that weight.

 Each group may be listed multiple times in this accessor, allowing for a group to influence multiple vertices, or be listed only once if it influences a single vertex, or not at all if it does not influence any vertex.
 If a skeleton bone index is not present in this accessor, those bones are not used for skinning this mesh.
 If the maximum value of items in this accessor exceeds the number of bones in the skeleton, those groups do nothing.
 If the maximum value of items in this accessor is greater than the amount of group names, then those groups are not named.